 If we deny your application and you disagree with our decision, you may file an appeal.

-Mail appeals-related documents or correspondence to:
+- Mail your appeals-related documents to:

 Employment Security Department

 WOTC Administrative Unit